 He has written numerous original articles, reviews and book chapters and has been a frequently invited lecturer at various national and international meetings.
 As such, he was also part of the faculty at The Derby Wrist Course in November 2004.

-Mr Tommy Lindau works with general hand surgery, but has a special knowledge and interest in wrist problems, particularly problems after distal radius fractures.
+Prof Tommy Lindau works with general hand surgery, but has a special knowledge and interest in wrist problems, particularly problems after distal radius fractures.